 If the novel reasons Reifschneider and Wilcox offer for raising the Fed's inflation target aren't compelling, we are left with the more conventional argument that switching to a three percent target would reduce the risk of recessions, and of the Fed's lacking the capacity to counter them, by raising the average gap between the Fed's rate settings and the zero lower bound constraint.

-But this more conventional argument itself appears compelling only assuming that monetary policy is a matter of picking a long-run inflation target and sticking to it; and that, having declined since 2007, real natural interest rates have now reached a new, lower level that can be expected to prevail for some time to come.
+But this more conventional argument itself appears compelling only assuming, first, that monetary policy is a matter of picking a long-run inflation target and sticking to it, and, second, that, having declined since 2007, real natural interest rates have now reached a new, lower level that can be expected to prevail for some time to come.

 Neither of these assumptions seems warranted.
 Some of the factors responsible for the decline in natural rates, such as lowered total factor productivity, may not be permanent, while others might continue to reduce those rates still further.
 And as popular as inflation targeting has become among central banks, either in its older, strictly forward-looking version or in versions designed to make up for past misses, there are other monetary policy options that allow the long-run inflation rate to vary, not because of mistakes, but deliberately.